9 Market Square, Kirkby Lonsdale, LA6 2AN | 01524 272299

 5 Two Lions Square, Penrith, CA11 7FX | 01768 899092

 Chris Clough and his team of expert butchers, bakers and deli connoisseurs, have created something new, fresh and very interesting in the heart of Penrith.
 The Chopping Block wraps into one a butcher, a deli and a café.
 Chris has invested in special cold chests for dry-ageing the beef, you’ll find herb-fed chickens, traditional sausages, old-fashioned ‘proper’ bacon and much more on the butcher counter.
 At the deli counter Serrano hams and gourmet salamis hang from the ceiling and are sliced to order, delicious!
 Try the smoked duck and the pies, also local and continental cheeses.
 The café serves seasonal home-made treats using their own products.
 You’ll find a selection of our preserves in store – buy our chutney to enjoy with some lovely charcuterie and cheese or, of course, our jam to partner a freshly-baked scone.

 6-7 Market Square, Penrith, CA11 7BS | 01768 862281

 This fine food establishment was founded in 1793.
 It’s a lovely old building in the heart of Penrith.
-The shelves and counters are crammed with excellent breads and cakes, made on the premises.
-Lots of local cheeses and the much-talked-about Alan’s Ham – is also cooked on the premises.
-Loose leaf teas and coffees from local producers, many interesting beers, wines and spirits, much of which is also made locally.
+Joanne Ashby makes sure the shelves and counters are crammed with excellent breads and cakes, made on the premises.
+Lots of local cheeses and the much-talked-about Alan’s Ham are also cooked on the premises.
+Loose leaf teas and coffees from local producers, interesting beers, wines and spirits, much of which is also made locally.
 The full range of our preserves is on sale here.
 Graham’s also make up really lovely gift hampers and deliver them too.

 We are always on the lookout for like-minded people who would like to stock our jams, pickles and marmalades.
 Click here to complete our stockist request form and Jeannie will be back in touch to discuss.